studoverse/katerbase/README.md

+// TODO update readme to Flow, remove all references to Java.
+Validate all links.

 # Katerbase

-Katerbase [keɪtərbeɪs] is a Kotlin wrapper for the [MongoDB Java Driver](http://mongodb.github.io/mongo-java-driver/) and offers idiomatic Kotlin support for MongoDB.
+Katerbase [keɪtərbeɪs] is a Kotlin wrapper for the [MongoDB Java Driver](http://mongodb.github.io/mongo-java-driver/) and offers idiomatic
+Kotlin support for MongoDB.
 Its goal is to write concise and simple MongoDB queries without any boilerplate or ceremony.
 IDE autocompletion and type safety allow you to start writing MongoDB queries, even if you haven't used the MongoDB query syntax before.

 Katerbase has object mapping built in, so queried data from MongoDB get deserialized by [Jackson](https://github.com/FasterXML/jackson-module-kotlin) into Kotlin classes.

 ## Quick start